automan-lang/AutoMan/README.md

 * AutoMan now has a simple plugin architecture, designed to support a visual debugger [currently being developed](https://github.com/BartoszJanota/automan-debugger) for IntelliJ IDEA largely through the efforts of our excellent Google Summer of Code intern, Bartosz Janota.
 This work was based on an [earlier web-based prototype](https://bitbucket.org/btamaskar/automan-debugger) from a talented undergrad working in our lab, Bianca Tamaskar.
 If you would like to develop plugins for AutoMan, get in touch!
 * Many changes to enhance reliability.

-Please report any bugs you may find to the project maintainer, Dan Barowy <dbarowy@cs.umass.edu>.
+## Bug Reports.

+Please report bugs using this repository's issue tracker.

 ## License

 AutoMan is licensed under the GPLv2, Copyright (C) 2011-2015 The University of Massachusetts, Amherst.

-## Building a JAR

-This release incorporates an SBT build script that can build the AutoMan JAR for you, including downloading all of AutoMan's dependencies.
-The build script can also build the sample applications that are located in the `apps` directory.
-These applications are the ones used in our paper.

-You can build the AutoMan JAR using the following commands:

-    cd libautoman
-    sbt pack

-The AutoMan JAR plus all of its dependencies will then be found in the `libautoman/target/pack/lib/` folder.

-Sample applications can be found in the `apps` directory.
-Apps can also be built using `pack`.
-E.g.,

-    cd apps/simple_program
-    sbt pack

-## Maven Artifact Coming Soon!

-We have registered with SonaType as an organization and will be pushing AutoMan to the Central Repository soon.
-This means that you will simply be able to list AutoMan as a dependency in your `build.sbt` and all of its dependencies will be handled by SBT.
-Stay tuned!

 ## Using AutoMan in Your Project